 Welcome to Alana House, PACT’s community project for women, which has its main centre in Reading and offers outreach services across Thames Valley (for more information about these services please see our Building Family Bridges page.)

-Alana House is an innovative women’s community solution in Reading and West Berkshire that uses a holistic approach to support women by empowering them to take control of their lives, make informed decisions and improve their life chances.
+Alana House is an innovative women’s community solution that uses a holistic approach to support women by empowering them to take control of their lives, make informed decisions and improve their life chances.

 Alana House Reading opened in April 2010, adopting the recommendations from the Corston Report, which identified the key criminogenic pathways for women and the different approach needed to support them.
 Initially established to support women offenders in the community, Alana House has developed over the years to support any vulnerable and distressed women with complex needs within the local community.

 As of autumn 2015 the primary focus of the service is to provide early intervention and prevention support for vulnerable women and those at risk of offending.